flegaspi700/GDA_Case_Study/Bike Share/Case Study Roadmap - Ask.md

 You will produce a report with the following deliverables:

-    1. A clear statement of the business task
+   # Complete 1.
+A clear statement of the business task
     2. A description of all data sources used
     3. Documentation of any cleaning or manipulation of data
     4. A summary of your analysis